Traffic Control: The People's War on Internet Porn

 Yes.
 The subject of Internet pornography and legislation is a very complicated issue.
 The intent of Traffic Control I is to inform the public of the crisis, the debate and the possibility of a solution.
 Future installments will expand on certain aspects presented in the first.

-An aside: Anyone who has children and is a conscientious parent should be concerned about the easily availability of porn on the internet.
+Reality: Anyone who has children and is a conscientious parent should be concerned about the easily availability of porn on the internet.
 And it is so easy to stumble onto to porn sites even when you are not doing an actual search for adult porn.
-Just the other day my wife was doing a search for best price paper towels.
+Just the other day my wife was doing a search for best wholesale price paper towels.
 She is an avid / savvy shopper who does her home work.
 Neither she nor I understand what keys or link she inadvertently hit but what appeared on her monitor was certainly not what she was expecting.
 I heard her gasp and went over to where she was sitting on the deck.
 Porn site!
 Oh so obviously.
 She immediately clicked away and eventually did find a great site called CleanItSupplies that offered great deals on a number of paper towels and dispensers that would work in the restaurant.
 Once she showed me the site we also ordered other paper products like toilet paper and tissues, along with some janitorial cleaning supplies.
 She hit the jack pot at this site for not only great prices, but also the variety of choices.
 It was a bit traumatic with the detour onto that porn site and made us think about putting limiting controls on the computers our young kids have access to now that they are getting older (7 yrs and 9 yrs).
 I'm not sure what the right time is for other people, but we put parental controls that evening.
 I hope that Gilkerson's Traffic Control: The People's War on Internet Porn is successful in its goals.

 Documentary Examines Kids’ Access to Porn Traffic Control assesses effects of CP80, responsibility